porridgewithraisins/e2ee.js/README.md

 Also, The un-minified `e2ee.esm.js` and `e2ee.cjs.js` files are available on [unpkg](https://unpkg.com/e2ee.js/), and come with JSdoc comments.

-You can also clone the repo and build it yourself.
+You can also build it yourself.

+First, clone the repo.

 ```bash
 git clone https://github.com/porridgewithraisins/e2ee.js